Anugithuv/alx-system_engineering-devops/0x00-shell_basics/README.md

-copies all the HTML files from the current working directory to the parent of the working directory moves all files beginning with an uppercase letter to the directory /tmp/u deletes all files in the current working directory that end with the character ~creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory command that lists all the files and directories of the current directory, separated by commas (,)
+copies all the HTML files from the current working directory to the parent of the working directory moves all files beginning with an uppercase letter to the directory /tmp/u deletes all files in the current working directory that end with the character ~creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory command that lists all the files and directories of the current directory, separated by commas (,) a magic file school.mgc that can be used with the command file to detect School data files